Resident Dean May 26, 2021

 Provide supervision of the Residence Halls and student

-evaluation of the Resident Assistant Staff.
-Provide direct
+of the Resident Assistant Staff.
+Provide direct supervision

-supervision to Resident Assistants assigned to your residential
+to Resident Assistants assigned to your residential area, and

-area, and indirect supervision of all RA staff while on-duty/on
+indirect supervision of all RA staff while on-duty/on call.

-Assist the AD/DRL in the coordination of various
+- Assist the AD/DRL in the coordination of various housing

-evaluating various functions, programs, and services in the
+various functions, programs, and services in the residential life

-implementation of programs and events in collaboration with other
+programs and events in collaboration with other campus departments

 college-wide committees as needed.

-Acts as liaison with Campus Safety, Health Services
+- Acts as liaison with Campus Safety, Health Services and

-and Counseling, faculty, and other College offices during a crisis
+Counseling, faculty, and other College offices during a crisis or

-participate as directed in the College’s crisis-related planning
+directed in the College’s crisis-related planning and response

 Student & Community Development